abhinavmathur1997/demoblaze_Selenium_project/README.md

 ## Setup Instructions
 1. Ensure that you have Java and Maven installed.
 2. Run test class using IDE(Eg: I have used Eclipse) or command line.
-3. Ensure that you have WebDriver executable path installed.
+3. Ensure that you have WebDriver executable path installed and updated.
 (In this case, I have used ChromeDriver).

-4.
+## Screenshots
+Screenshots are saved in the `screenshots/` folder after running the tests.
+Taken using takeScreenshotAs() method.